Schenkee/TryHackMe-Guides/README.md

 # 👤 About Me

-I'm a cybersecurity learner working through the **TryHackMe Pentesting Path** 🔗 [TryHackMe Profile](https://tryhackme.com/p/schenkee)
+I'm a cybersecurity learner working through the various different practical hands on guides and creating walk throughs of labs I find interesting and helpful to demonstrate my learned skills.
+🔗 [TryHackMe Profile](https://tryhackme.com/p/schenkee)

 ---